lz8399/Capstone/readme.md

 [Set up an IntelliJ environment](https://josm.openstreetmap.de/wiki/DevelopersGuide/CompilingUsingIntelliJ) to change the code.

+**Run the Team Mahogany GUI**

+Run the generated `src\josm\dist\josm-custom.jar`.
+Click `File -> Open` to open downloaded .osm maps for offline function (slow).

+Click `Tools -> Run Disaster Response Simulation` to open run the simulated version of the GUI.
+Simulated data comes from your provided directory (choose `simulated_serialport_data` in repo root).

+Click `Tools -> Run Disaster Response Software` to run the full version.

 ## Built With

 * [RadioHead](https://github.com/PaulStoffregen/RadioHead/tree/3d02f09670eb3880067e989998309dcfa2aa7a68) - Open-source RF69 radio arduino firmware
 * [Adafruit_GPS](https://github.com/adafruit/Adafruit_GPS/tree/77fe3484374837cecf2dd8387f3a62b1d5c832f9) - Open-source GPS chip firmware
 * [JOSM](https://github.com/openstreetmap/josm) - Open-source java offshoot of OpenStreetMap project

+## Future Work

+In the future we would like to implement image stitching into the GUI, akin to node-OpenDroneMap's functionality.
+Additionally, a topographic-style map layer for radiation data would be interesting, if we had enough data.

+Further, we would use a better transmitter for improved range and transmission speed.
+We would complete the thermal camera circuitry and work on sizing down the prototyped hardware into a smaller form-factor.

 ## Authors